Living in Downtown Calgary

 Safeway and Co-op are only a few minutes walk from our haunt on the west end of downtown.
 Superstore’s are located beside McKnight Westwinds and Shawnessy stations, as well as there are Wal-marts a plenty.
 Typically we hit up Westbrook Mall Wal-mart as it’s the closest to downtown.
 Granted you can only carry half a dozen bags or whatever.
 Easy peasy to get to by train and it’s fast.

 Public transit certainly isn’t for everyone, though.
 There’s some people that dry heave at the thought of having to share a vehicle with someone else.
 Know what?
 It’s actually not that bad.
 You get a lot of social media time in, or you can read those old technology things.
 Or take your pants off and entertain people, whatever you’re in the mood for.
 But seriously, you get a lot of extra free time to think or catch up on the news.
 In addition, you don’t ever need to pay attention to the road.
-How boring it must be to sit in traffic downtown while starring at the car in front of you, or waiting for that jackass to move out of the intersection because he didn’t wait until it was safe to proceed.
+And you can catch Pokemon!

 Restaurants and dining out